pinecoders/pine-utils/guides/faq_and_code/README.md

 When more than one condition can trigger a single alert, you will most probably need to have visual cues for each condition so that when users bring up a chart on which an alert triggered they can figure out which condition caused the alert to trigger.
 This is a method that allows users of your script to customize the alert to their needs.

 When TradingView creates an alert, it saves a snapshot of the environment that will enable the alert to run on the servers.
-The important elements saved with an alert are:
+The elements saved with an alert are:
 - Current symbol,
 - Current time frame,
 - State of the script's *Inputs* selections,
 - Current version of the script.
 Subsequent updates to the script’s code will not affect the alerts created with prior versions.

-**Also note that alerts are not available from within strategies.**
+**Note that while alert condition code will compile in strategy code, they are only functional in studies.**